CRPS Signs & Symptoms

 - Majority (but not limited to) of the signs of this chronic neuropathic pain condition; CRPS/RSD

-- Stages of CRPS which doctors don’t lend much weight to any more, but it will give you an approximate idea of how the condition can change with time
+- Stages of CRPS which as we’ve mentioned, doctors don’t lend much weight to any more, but it will give you an approximate idea of how the condition can change with time

 - Main symptoms of CRPS